Prashasti28/E-Travel/README.md

 # GoClouds
-GoClouds is E-Travel website focused on searching and booking flights/hotels and cars.<br />
+GoClouds is E-Travel website focused on searching and booking flights/hotels and cars.\
 We have used Amadeus for hotels and flights and basic mongodb for cars

 ## References
 https://youtu.be/ZKwrOXl5TDI  \
 https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-booking/api-reference  \
 BootStrap